-CreateWorld encourages paper, poster, exhibition and performance submissions relating to our 2016 topic, The Creativity of Things.
-Other submissions will be considered, but we strongly recommend taking the topic in mind.
+CreateWorld encourages paper, poster, exhibition, performance, presentation and workshop submissions relating to our 2017 topic, Creativity on the Move.
+Other submissions will be considered, but we strongly recommend keeping the topic in mind.
 Our goal is to develop a strong, productive conversation amongst all attendees.

 Proposals can include a focus on new technologies, techniques or approaches in theoretical or practical aspects of the digital arts including photography, cyber-art, music, e-learning, film, animation and design.
 Submissions that relate to or make use of Apple technology are more likely to be selected than those that do not.

 Examples of sub-topics that might be addressed include:

 - Teaching software development both for and on mobile devices

 - New ways to explore creativity through AR (Augmented Reality)

 - Social connectivity through physical material.
 How are digital objects extending our sense of community and shared experience?

 - New materiality: physical computing and art practice

 - Complexity and data-driven objects: how is data awareness creating new modes of physical experience?

 Presenters are directed to our Code of Conduct, which may affect how and what you present.